-Once you have filed your administrative appeal in court, the agency will prepare the administrative record, which includes all of the documents that were a part of the agency hearings.
-The administrative record does not automatically include a transcript of testimony and arguments at the agency’s hearing.
-It is your responsibility to request a transcript if you need one for your case.
-Superior Court rules require you to request a transcript within 30 days after you serve the complaint.
-For more information, read Superior Court Standing Order 1-96.
+Once you’ve filed your administrative appeal in court, the agency will prepare the administrative record, which includes all the documents that were a part of the agency hearings.
+The administrative record doesn’t automatically include a transcript of testimony and arguments at the agency’s hearing.
+It’s your responsibility to request a transcript if you need one for your case.
+Superior Court rules require that you request a transcript within 30 days after you serve the complaint.
+For more information, see Superior Court Standing Order 1-96.

 When you need a transcript

-Not all administrative appeals under General Laws c.
+Not all administrative appeals under G. L. c.
 30A, § 14(7) require a transcript.
 You must request a transcript if your appeal argues that:

-- the agency’s decision is not supported by substantial evidence;
+- The agency’s decision isn’t supported by substantial evidence;

 How to get a transcript

 The agency is supposed to send a letter to explain how to get a transcript of the hearing.
 If you didn’t get that information, contact the agency right away and request a transcript.
-Do not wait for the agency’s letter, because it is your responsibility to order the transcript before the deadline.
-For most agencies, you must ask the agency to provide you with the recording of your administrative hearing.
+Don’t wait for the agency’s letter, because it’s your responsibility to order the transcript before the deadline.
+For most agencies, you must ask the agency to give you the recording of your administrative hearing.
 Once you have the recording, contact a transcriber to get the recording transcribed.
-Use a transcriber recommended by the agency, or choose from the list of court-approved transcribers (see additional resources below).
+Use a transcriber recommended by the agency, or choose from the list of court-approved transcribers.

-Ask transcribers how much they charge for transcriptions before you select one.
-Once you have selected a transcriber, send the audio recordings from your hearing to that company.
+Ask transcribers how much they charge for transcriptions before you pick one.
+Once you’ve chosen a transcriber, send the audio recordings from your hearing to that company.
 The transcriber will charge you for the transcript, and may charge you an additional price for any extra copies.

 Additional Resources for

-What to do if you cannot afford a transcript
+What to do if you can't afford a transcript

-If you are found to be indigent, the court may approve your request to have transcripts paid for.
-The court will not decide to pay for the transcripts in every case.
-If the court will be paying for the transcript, you must use a court-approved transcriber from the list of court-approved transcribers (see additional resources below).
+If the court decides that you’re indigent, the court may approve your request to have transcripts paid for.
+The court won’t decide to pay for the transcripts in every case.
+If the court will be paying for the transcript, you must use a court-approved transcriber from the list of court-approved transcribers.